wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 {% include l18n.html %}
 {% include _toc.html %}

-The point of this page is to describe CLI command files I created to use HashiCorp Vault with less manual copy/paste and typing.
+The point of this page is to describe CLI command files I created so we all can use HashiCorp Vault with less manual copy/paste and typing.
 Thus, quicker with less mistakes.